Risk factors are conditions or habits which increase your risk of developing a chest, heart and stroke condition.

 If any of these apply to you, then you need to take extra care about the risk factors you can control.
 It is also important that you speak to your GP and get a health check.

-Our Well Checks includes tests to identify cardiovascular risk factors such as cholesterol, blood pressure and Atrial Fibrillation.
+Our Well Checks include tests to identify cardiovascular risk factors such as cholesterol, blood sugar, blood pressure and Atrial Fibrillation.
 Find out more about our Well Checks and book your check online here.